Bert Blyleven: Playing career

-Blyleven's first two full seasons back with the Twins produced major league records for home runs allowed in a single season (50) and in back-to-back seasons (96).
-He never surrendered more than 24 home runs in any year before, and after the 1986–87 campaigns, he averaged 21 allowed homers per season over the course of his career.
+Blyleven's first two full seasons back with the Twins produced major league records for home runs allowed in a single season (50) and in consecutive seasons (96).
+He never surrendered more than 24 home runs in any year before or after the 1986 and 1987 seasons.
+He finished his career with 430 home runs allowed, ninth most in MLB history.
+This was partly due to his longevity, as he allowed a home run to 2.1 percent of batters faced, only slightly above the MLB average during his career.